 In the early days of social media, most platforms used chronological feeds.
 Content was displayed in the order it was posted, making it straightforward for users to see the latest updates from their connections.
 While this approach was simple, it had significant limitations, particularly as user bases grew and content volumes exploded.
 Users often missed important posts simply because they were buried under newer content.

-To address these limitations, social media platforms began to develop algorithms that prioritized content based on user engagement.
+To address these limitations, social media platforms began to develop algorithms that prioritised content based on user engagement.
 Facebook was one of the first to make this shift with its EdgeRank algorithm, introduced in 2010.
 EdgeRank used three primary factors to determine which posts appeared in users' feeds: affinity (the relationship between the user and the content creator), weight (the type of content, with photos and videos receiving higher priority), and time decay (how recent the post was).

 This shift had a profound impact.
 Users began to see more relevant and engaging content, which increased the time they spent on the platform.
 For businesses and marketers, however, it meant that simply posting content was no longer enough.
 Engagement became the key to visibility.